mariam138/globetrotters-gazette/README.md

 ### Planning

-- Balsamiq Wireframes - used to create wireframes for skeleton plane
+- Balsamiq Wireframes - used to create wireframes for the skeleton plane
 - Lucidchart - used to create the site map for the scope plane
 - (Mockaroo)[mockaroo.com] - used to create my own mock data to use as django fixtures for blog posts